nabeelvalley/docs/src/content/docs-md/random/git.md

 # Find Bad Commits using Bisect

 1. Checkout the branch where the bad commit exists
-2. Run `git bisect start` to start a bisect session
+2. Run `git bisect start` to start a bisect session.
+If you're looking for a PR you can also use the `--first-parent` flag here which will make it easier to find merges only for example
 3. Checkout a commit that is known to be bad and run `git bisect bad`
 4. Checkout a commit that is known to be good and run `git bisect good`
 5. Then the bisect tool will automatically checkout another commit